 Howard County Library System’s author events are a key component of the HCLS curriculum.
 Notable, best-selling, and local authors provide customers with enlightening experiences throughout the year.
 Bringing the community together to celebrate the literary arts is a hallmark of HCLS customer service.
 Join us for these opportunities to meet one of your favorite authors or discover someone new!

 Time: 6:30 PM - 8:30 PM

-*Registration is preferred.
+*Registration is required.
 Register online or by calling 410-313-1950.Download to Calendar